 Pistol vs rifle

 Unlike other chassis systems for the 10/22, the Deep Six is really designed with the Charger in mind.
 So it’s probably not the first choice for a rifle build.
 The rear Picatinny rail accepts the SB Tactical and Sig folding braces.
 While I tried the Sig brace, I really wanted a solid non-folding setup, and went with the KAK Shockwave.
-This required a Thorsden adapter to add a buffer tube.
+This required a Thorsden adapter to add a receiver extenstion.
 So yes, I have added an adapter to replace what is currently the hottest trend.

 Although I don’t begrudge anyone their choice of brace, I am one of the few people who thinks a Charger doesn’t have to fold.
 It’s really compact already.
 I felt the SB Tactical braces were too flimsy, even the aluminum version.
 And they don’t lock up as solidly as I would like.
 So I tried the $200 Sig brace.
 Yes, it locked up great, open or folded.
 But I had no plans to shoot my Charger while folded, and it transports fine with a fixed brace.
 Plus, the clamp had to be mounted upside down, or it hit the back of my hand.
 In the end, that was $200 I didn’t need to spend.
 With a KAK, I get a repeatable cheek weld, and it works well with a red dot or scope.
 The fact that I’ve been using them on other firearms for about four years helped my decision as well.